eigenein/energizer/book/installation.md

 ## `automation.py`

-Here lives your configuration and automation.
+Here lives your services configuration and automation.
 Start with the following `automation.py` file:

 ```python
 # TODO